Prominent NCAA tournament players launch ‘#NotNCAAProperty’ protest as March Madness begins

 The statement called for athletes to obtain representation and receive compensation by July 1; meetings with NCAA President Mark Emmert and with members of President Biden’s administration to encourage legislation to give college athletes “physical, academic, and financial protections”; and urged the Supreme Court to rule in favor of the plaintiff in an upcoming case regarding NCAA rules on athletes compensation.

 Baker, Jordan Bohannon of Iowa and Isaiah Livers of Michigan are the leading player representatives of the protest.
-According to the National College Players Association statement, the three players first met with Huma via Zoom call over the summer to discuss their concerns related to the pandemic.
+According to the National College Players Association statement, the three players first met with Huma via Zoom call over the summer to discuss their concerns related to the coronavirus pandemic.
 They stayed in touch, the statement continued, and on Tuesday held another meeting with players from a dozen other tournament teams to discuss launching the protest.

 The hashtag quickly gained steam on Wednesday, with Baker’s teammate Ron Harper Jr. agreeing.
 Alabama’s Jahvon Quinerly tweeted his experience with NCAA restrictions.
 Livers, Bohannon, Virginia Tech’s Wabissa Bede and Cordell Pemsl, and Wichita State’s Dexter Dennis were other players who joined the conversation.